Sanjurjada: Coup in the provinces

 In almost none of the provincial garrisons there was any rebellious action recorded.
 One of the reasons was that the decision to rise did not reach some local conspirators; also, many of them remained vacillating and in fact preferred to join the already successful action than to take the risk of initiating the insurgency.
 The key reason, however, was that the conspiracy network in provincial capitals was skimpy and that the government took appropriate precautionary steps.
 On August 9 Azaña alerted all trusted provincial commanders about the forthcoming coup, resulting in extra measures undertaken to ensure nothing unexpected happens.
 As a result, even the officers determined to act found it semi-suicidal to commence rebellion.

 The only major urban centre in Spain where the coup triumphed was Seville.
 It was Sanjurjo appointed to lead the rebels in the city and back in July he established his operational network in the garrison.
 Having left Madrid in the afternoon of August 9, he arrived in Seville around 5 AM on August 10.
 Having set his provisional headquarters at a private estate, he sent envoys to both civil governor and military commander, demanding compliance.
 There are conflicting accounts on their position: according to some they refused, according to the others they assumed an ambiguous stand.

 Faced with a possible stalemate, Sanjurjo decided to act.
 He showed up at Plaza de España, acclaimed by local Guardia Civil; his aide, García de la Herrán, did the same in the Zapateros barracks.
-From that moment most units in the city adhered to the coup; colonel Puigdengolas, the most determined of the loyalists, was disarmed before he could take action.
+From that moment most units in the city adhered to the coup; colonel Puigdendolas, the most determined of the loyalists, was disarmed before he could take action.
 With no opposition, Sanjurjo moved his command post to Capitania General building at Plaza de la Gavidia, declared state of war, gave press interviews, issued a manifesto and started appointing new civil and military authorities in the province.
 At 10 AM he was in full control, aware of the Madrid failure but unclear about other provincial capitals.
 He was also aware that the rebels seized control in Jerez de la Frontera, a city in the neighboring province of Cádiz; the local Guardia Civil commander Pedro Romero Basart was an oldtime Sanjurjo acquaintance.